wp-plugins/visual-recent-posts/readme.txt

 == Change Log ==
 v1.0 - changed thumbnail cache directory to be `wp-content/thumb-cache/`.
 Users of the WP super cache plugin might have noticed that deleting their cache also deleted all the thumbnails :)

+v1.1 - The plugin was conflicting with other plugins about some session_start() garbage which I really don't understand, but after a wild copy/paste job it appears things are better now.